cedra-labs/docs/docs/guides/escrow.md

 ```
 The function first checks whether a `LockupRef` already exists for the caller.
 This ensures that users don’t accidentally create multiple lockups.
 If one already exists, the function aborts with a clear error.

-If the check passes, a new lockup is created using Cedra’s object model.
+If the check passes, a new lockup is created using Move object model.
 A constructor reference is generated, from which we derive the object’s address and prepare two important lifecycle controls: `extend_ref` and `delete_ref`.
 These are used later to either extend the object’s capabilities or clean it up and reclaim storage.

 The core of the lockup is the `escrows` field, which is initialized as an empty `SmartTable`.
 This will eventually hold mappings between each asset-user pair and the corresponding escrow object.
 The lockup is finalized by writing the object on-chain with the current user set as its creator.